Google Scholar Page: https://scholar.google.co.uk/citations?hl=en&user=D3CqfBkAAAAJ

 A further research interest is in identifying key functional groups of bacteria within the intestinal microbiota.
 Although the microbiota is an extremely complex entity, with many species sharing overlapping functional capabilities, it is thought that some deleterious or beneficial activities are limited to a relatively small range of species.
 In particular, we are interested in microbial contributors to the development of chronic ailments.
 For example, we are interested in bacterial consumers of lactate, accumulation of which has been linked to chronic diseases such as inflammatory bowel disease, and producers of trimethylamine (TMA), which has been linked to cardiovascular disease.

 In addition, we study the role that the intestinal microbiota plays in inhibiting pathogenic microbes.
-We collaborate with the Aberdeen Fungal Group, and are particularly interested in identifying the specific microbes, and mechanisms, involved in antagonistic activity against Candida albicans in the colon.
+We are part of the EU-funded FunHoMic network, and are particularly interested in identifying the specific microbes, and mechanisms, involved in antagonistic activity against Candida albicans in the colon.

-Ultimately, determining key functional groups of bacteria is a critical step towards microbiota-based therapeutics.
+Ultimately, the unifying goal across all of these projects is to determine key functional groups of bacteria, which is a critical step towards microbiota-based therapeutics.

 Gillian Donachie – Research Assistant